 An interesting landmark worth visiting is Schoelcher Library.
 It is located in downtown Forte de France.
 Visiting a library may not be ideal for every vacationer, but the unique history and architecture make this a must see site.

-Many travelers also choose to visit Musee Departemental de la Martinique.
-It is found in Fort de France.
+If you are looking to do more sight-seeing, visit Musee Departemental de la Martinique.
+It is found within Fort de France.
 A trip to the Departmental Museum of Archeology and Prehistory allows visitors to learn about the island of Martinique before colonization.
 The private collection amassed via archeological excavations paints the most accurate picture available about the geological evolution of Martinique.

-Luckily, you can find plenty of other nature attractions.
-For more information on natural attractions in and around the area, navigate to this page.
+Luckily, you can find some other nature attractions.
+To learn about more natural attractions in and around Fort de France, click this link.

 |(059) 661-9906||1.5 mi.
 West of Downtown Forte de France|